czbiohub-sf/dashit/dashit/contrib/score_guides_scripts/README.md

 The wrapper also will format your standard output txt file from score_guides using a Python script.

 ### Installation
-Transfer or copy the DASHwrapper.sh and the Python scripts (DASH_csv_format.py and DASH_csv_format_interactive.py) into the directory with the files you wish to perform the analysis on.
+Transfer or copy the score_guides_wrapper.sh and the Python scripts (DASH_csv_format.py and DASH_csv_format_interactive.py) into the directory with the files you wish to perform the analysis on.

 ### Dependencies
 seqtk, Python (script will import pandas), DASHit